harloc-AI/rustai_abalone/README.md

 This library is a rust version of [pyai_abalone](https://pypi.org/project/pyai-abalone/) The reasons for its creation is to run the MCTS at a decent speed without having to handle all the Python issues with threading.

+The current version of the crate is rather build for people interested in machine learning and Abalone enthusiasts as it does not provide any GUI or other meaningful ways to play as a human.

 ## Future changes

 I intend to make it possible to play against the AI.